 - Airpoints rewards credit cards.
 If you spend a lot on your credit card you should consider one of the Kiwibank Airpoints Credit cards.
-These rewards cards from Kiwibank offer a varying range of Airpoints as a reward for your credit card spend, with higher annual fee cards such as the Kiwibank Air New Zealand Airpoints Platinum Mastercard offering the biggest return.
+These rewards cards from Kiwibank offer a varying range of Airpoints as a reward for your credit card spend, with higher annual fee cards such as the Kiwibank Air New Zealand Airpoints Platinum Visa offering the biggest return.
 Airpoints Dollars can be exchanged for flights, car rental or hotel bookings.

 - Low purchase rate credit cards.
-Look into the Kiwibank Low Rate Mastercard if you regularly carry a purchases balance on your credit card account.
+Look into the Kiwibank Low Rate Visa if you regularly carry a purchases balance on your credit card account.
 With the lowest purchases interest rate of all the Kiwibank credit cards, this card can save you money on interest charges in the long run.
 You could also benefit from interest-free days as well as a low rate on balance transfers for 6-12 months on selected credit cards.

 - Business credit cards.
 Consider a Kiwibank Business Mastercard if you want to manage your business expenses.
 You can issue cards to each employee who requires a card and make use of the statement breakdown to analyse the spending on your business credit card account.

 Benefits of banking with Kiwibank